Liam Boyce: Burton Albion

 On 20 June 2017, Boyce became a club record signing for EFL Championship side Burton Albion, agreeing a three-year contract with the club.
 Just weeks later, in a pre-season friendly match against Shrewsbury Town, Boyce suffered a serious knee injury that would keep him out of action for most of the 2017–18 season.
 He returned to action on 3 February 2018, scoring as Burton lost 3–2 to Aston Villa.
 On 21 April, Boyce scored an injury-time winner that relegated Sunderland.

 Heart of Midlothian

-Boyce signed for Heart of Midlothian in January 2020 on a three-and-a-half year deal.
+Boyce signed for Heart of Midlothian in January 2020 on a three-and-a-half-year deal.
 He scored the winning goal in the 83rd minute of his debut against Rangers.

+Derry City

+On 11 January 2025, Boyce signed for League of Ireland Premier Division club Derry City on a two-year contract.
+Boyce scored 11 goals in 26 appearances in all competitions, before his first season with the club was ended three months prematurely on 16 August 2025, following a hamstring injury in his side's FAI Cup exit at home to Drogheda United.

 International career

-On 31 January 2011, Boyce received his debut call-up in the Northern Ireland national team to appear for the Nations Cup.
+On 31 January 2011, Boyce received his debut call-up to the Northern Ireland national team for the Nations Cup.
 This call-up came after his move to German club Werder Bremen in September 2010.
-On 9 February 2011, Boyce made his debut against Scotland in which he came on as a 72nd-minute substitute for Niall McGinn.
-He received his second call-up for Northern Ireland's Group C clash with Serbia in Belgrade on 25 March 2011.
+On 9 February 2011, Boyce made his debut against Scotland, when he came on as a 72nd-minute substitute for Niall McGinn.
+He received his second call-up for Northern Ireland's Group C match against Serbia in Belgrade on 25 March 2011.

 On 2 June 2017, Boyce scored his first goal for Northern Ireland in a 1–0 friendly victory over New Zealand at Windsor Park.